How to Use Specific Vocational Preparation to Determine SSD Eligibility

 - Looking at the chart above we can see that it takes about 2-4 years to learn this job.

-- If the teacher has a 4-year college degree, which counts for 2 years of SVP, a masters degree, which counts for 1 year of SVP and 1 year of teaching experience, the adjudicator would determine that the claimant did the job long enough to learn it unless there was evidence to the contrary.
+- If the teacher has a 4-year college degree, which counts for 2 years of SVP, a masters degree, which counts for 1 year of SVP and 1 year of teaching experience, the adjudicator would determine that the claimant did the job long enough to learn it unless there was All documents you submit to Social Security to support your case for disability, retirement benefits or payment amount.
+More to the contrary.

 Was My Past Work, Unskilled, Semi-Skilled or Skilled?